Discover the flavors of East Asian cuisine in the ancient town of Hoi An.

 Use banana leaves to wrap food.

-Using banana leaves to wrap food is one of the traditional culinary cultural values that has entered the daily life of Vietnamese people.
-Not only that, storing food in banana leaves will help the dish have a very unique aroma and flavor from nature.
-In Hoi An, diners can see most dishes such as grilled meat and rice served in banana leaves.
+Using banana leaves to wrap food is one of the traditional culinary values that has become an integral part of Vietnamese daily life.
+Furthermore, wrapping food in banana leaves gives it a unique aroma and flavor derived from nature.
+In Hoi An, diners can see many dishes, such as grilled meats and rice, served in banana leaves.

 Cao lầu Hội An.

-Like traditional Southeast Asian cuisine, Hoi An people are also creative in using fruits, vegetables, or noodles to flavor their soups.
-From potatoes to cauliflower, mushrooms as well as noodles, Hoi An's soups are all perfectly combined together.
-The most typical is Cao Lau with rich bone broth mixed with thick, chewy noodles, along with other ingredients that create a very unique flavor for Quang Nam.
-The fillings are extremely rich such as shrimp, pork, char siu, spring rolls, vegetables such as bean sprouts, lettuce, herbs...
+Like traditional Southeast Asian cuisine, the people of Hoi An are creative in using fruits, vegetables, and noodles to flavor their noodle dishes.
+From potatoes to cauliflower, mushrooms, and noodles, Hoi An's noodle dishes are perfectly combined.
+The most typical example is Cao Lau, with its rich bone broth blended with chewy noodles and various toppings, creating a unique flavor characteristic of Quang Nam province.
+The toppings are incredibly diverse, including shrimp, pork, char siu pork, spring rolls, and vegetables like bean sprouts, lettuce, and herbs.

 - Source: Vietnamtourism